Strength & Movement for Everyday Life

 Why Gymnanigans

-Gymnanignas is led by Donna Medina, MS, Exercise Science.
-Training is grounded in exercise physiology and movement analysis, with programs designed to support strength, coordination and long-term capability.
+Work is grounded in exercise physiology and movement analysis, with structured training programs designed to support strength, coordination, and long-term physical capability.

 What Clients Say